RalphHightower/blog/_posts/2024/10/2024-10-11-MTG4_FloridaBacklash.md

-- **Misinformation**: Rep. Jared Moskowitz criticized Rep. Marjorie Taylor Greene for spreading dangerous misinformation about weather control during Hurricane Milton.
+- **Misinformation**: Rep. Jared Moskowitz criticized Rep. [Marjorie Taylor Greene (T-GA14)](https://greene.house.gov/) for spreading dangerous misinformation about weather control during Hurricane Milton.
 - **Political Response**: President Joe Biden condemned both Greene and former President Donald Trump for their disinformation regarding hurricane relief efforts.
 - **Impact on Public**: Moskowitz highlighted the risks of misinformation, especially during emergencies, and stressed the need for accurate information to ensure public safety.
 - **Disaster Politics**: The article discusses the ongoing issue of "disaster politics" and how it affects emergency management and public perception.

-Rep. Jared Moskowitz (D-Fla.) scorched Rep. Marjorie Taylor Greene (R-GA) on Wednesday as Hurricane Milton hit his home state.
+Rep. Jared Moskowitz (D-Fla.) scorched Rep. Marjorie Taylor Greene (T-GA14) on Wednesday as Hurricane Milton hit his home state.
-“And then obviously, we have my favorite, Marjorie Taylor Greene, who

-runs the Mensa caucus, talking about the fact that we have a weather machine.
+“And then obviously, we have my favorite, Marjorie Taylor Greene, who runs the Mensa caucus, talking about the fact that we have a weather machine.
 If there are aliens watching and they’re looking at all of this, they can definitely confirm there is no intelligent life in Congress with